Montana Politics Winners and Losers of the Week; Top Five Posts for May

 Jim Foley.
 One hopes, like in the case of Ken Miller, that this is a short-lived victory, but it’s amazing that Mr. Foley is still employed by the University of Montana.
 When the person in charge of communications at an institution demonstrates not only a profound lack of understanding about public records and a misogynistic disregard for the welfare of female students, he needs to lose his job.
 Period.

 Steve Bullock.
 While Republican candidates for governor spent the week trading shots over ethical violations, Attorney General Bullock was defending Montana’s prohibition against corporate influence on elections.
 One looks like a governor; the others look like squabbling children.

 Rick Hill.
 Mr. Hill is certainly going to win the Republican primary contest on Tuesday, but the AP investigation (undeveloped as it was) into his real estate dealings with the state will hurt him in the general election.

 Dustin Hurst.
 It seems that no one believes he’s a reporter, as he’s been kicked out of political events in Wisconsin while masquerading as a journalist there.

 Traditional Voting.
 It seems we’re all becoming absentee voters.
 I know there are a lot of reasons to prefer easy access to absentee ballots, but it’s hard for me to give up the tradition of Election Day.
 I’ll be going down after work and getting my “I Voted” sticker from the friendly election judges as long as I can.

 And the Top Five Posts at Intelligent Discontent in May

-Don Pogreba is a seventeen-year teacher of English, former debate coach, and loyal, if often sad, fan of the San Diego Padres and Portland Timbers.
+Don Pogreba is a eighteen-year teacher of English, former debate coach, and loyal, if often sad, fan of the San Diego Padres and Portland Timbers.
 He spends far too many hours of his life working at school and on his small business, Big Sky Debate.